kaidez/kaidez.com/_drafts/2013-11-11-wordpress-require.md

 {% endprism %}
 This worked fine for my RequireJS setup but creates potential future problems inside of WordPress.
 <a name="load-js-into-wordpress"></a>
-## The RIGHT Way To Load jQuery Into Wordress
+## The RIGHT Way To Load jQuery Into WordPress
 The JS files that WordPress contains, but doesn't load into a theme's HTML, are "registered" with WP, meaning that WP knows they exist.
 A registered file like jQuery comes into the HTML in one of two ways:

 1. a WordPress plugin that needs jQuery loads it in durin the plugin's install.